calcadarafael/aragoncoop_governance/bylaws.md

 ### Section 2    _*Purpose*_
 The organization is incorporated solely for charitable purposes which is:

-Please see `purpose.md` document for the Aragon Cooperative manefesto and objectives.
+Please see `purpose.md` document for the Aragon Cooperative manifesto and objectives.

 ### Section 3    _*Non-Discrimination Policy*_